1.20

 next arrow

-A Beach (2013), having settled into an ordinary weekend leisure spot for local Israelis, now repeats itself just a helicopter ride south of Jaffa in Gaza (2023).
+A Beach, once an ordinary weekend leisure spot for local Israelis, now finds its echoes just a short helicopter ride south of Jaffa.